 Household organics are collected by participants, placed in a provided cart and picked up by a special truck on Wednesday mornings.
-The DPW subsidizes this program with grant funds and residents pay $95 per year to participate and receive a free compost cart.
+Residents pay $95 per year to participate and the DPW subsidizes this program with grant funds and provides a free compost cart.

-Ipswich’s official Overthrow Bags cost $2 per bag and are sold in 5-bag pack for $10.
+Ipswich’s official Overthrow Bags cost $2 per bag and are sold in a 5-bag pack for $10.
 These bags are necessary only when you dispose of trash in excess of one 35-gallon bag or barrel per week.

 Please remember that all trash needs to be in a bag.
 Overthrow bags should be placed on top of or next to the first free bag/barrel.